scottcolfer/scottcolfer.github.io/_posts/2022-02-07-six-years-leading-community-practice.md

 _I also picked-up sporadic coaching of commercial product leaders through these meetups.
 In return I got to keep my insights into this sector up to date and bring lessons back to my own profession._

 The folks at Mind the Product have put a huge amount of effort into supporting the product management community over the years, across all sectors and all parts of the globe.
 It's hugely appreciated and they more than deserve [their recent acquisition](https://twitter.com/bfgmartin/status/1488636913846263814?s=20&t=U_azTr6q4VeOFn7C71IOyg).

+## Distributed leadership

+. . . and back in the world of the MOJ’s product management community of practice.
+One day I realised that a local community, just one part of the profession, had 15 members.
+That was larger than the whole profession when it began a few years earlier.
+Remember that rule of thumb about when you need a full-time Head of Product?
+Well, at a certain scale, it kicks-in for Lead Product Managers too.
+So I worked with some of my peers to introduce the role of ‘Lead’ to the organisation.

+It takes time to trust in new Leadership roles.
+There’s understandable anxiety that they’re not ‘hands-on’ in delivery.
+It represents change for management teams.
+Until now digital specialists existed in product teams.
+It’s a big shift for a Lead to appear in a local management team.

+But we get one Lead Product Manager.
+Then another.
+And another.
+And so on.
+My role became leading at scale.
+We got from 30 PMs, to 40, to 50, to 60.
+The nature of my role changes and I switch to working with and through a team of Lead PMs.
+My take is that leaders lead by going first.
+So anything new: it’s my job to go in whilst it’s messy and figure out what it looks like before asking anyone else to work on it.
+I have to provide the core, consistent principles for the profession.
+But I have to recognise my limits.
+And the limits of any principles.
+They need to be flexible.
+The Leads need space to localise them and contextualise them so they work in reality.